How to make a Radar System

 Step 2

-OK, Now attach the Arduino Nano board to the Breadboard.
+Secondly, place the Arduino Nano board on the Breadboard.

 Step 3

-Then connect the servo motor to one side of the breadboard.
+Thirdly, install the servo motor on one side of the breadboard.
 For that, I’m using a glue gun.

 Step 4